The Click Five: History

-Formation and early history
+2003–2004: Formation and early history

 Ben Romans studied songwriting, Ethan Mentzer studied production and engineering, and Joey Zehr double majored in production/engineering and business at the Berklee College of Music.
 Roommates and close-friends Mentzer and Zehr moved to a place on Imrie Road in the neighborhood of Allston when they were both sophomores.
 Calling their place "Imrie House", they met with Romans and Joe Guese (whom Zehr once described as a "professional dropout") and formed a kind of pseudo-fraternity.
 The four played in various local bands, none of which had any success.
 However, they drew the attention of Wayne Sharp, a musical talent agent who had mostly worked in jazz although he had also worked with the mid-1980s power pop group Candy.
-Early iterations of the band often also included studio musician Jude (Freebird) Jones until Dill's departure in 2007.

 Romans went to work for a record company in Nashville.
 Jeff Dorenfeld, former manager of the band Boston, saw Guese and Mentzer performing in May 2003 and referred them to Sharp.
 Sharp liked their playing, but he had a low regard for their songs and their appearance.
 The first words Sharp ever said to them were "This isn't going to work unless you listen to me".

 The four soon took in Eric Dill, a high-school friend of Zehr from when they both lived in Indianapolis.
 Zehr has said that they began playing seriously because "[w]hen we started the band our senior year, it was basically our last-ditch effort, because we all knew we were about to be done with school and have to enter the real world".
 They were all in their very early-20s.
 According to Zehr, the group would play several shows a week that were booked under different band names to get around local clubs' rules preventing artists from playing that close to each other.
 Their playing then got the attention of Mike Denneen, Boston-based producer of Fountains of Wayne, who agreed to help them produce a 2-song demo record.
 Denneen also introduced them to Kiss guitarist Paul Stanley, who was strongly supportive.